xchwarze/WP2SMFBridge/readme.txt

 1. Upload `WP2SMFBridge` to the `/wp-content/plugins/` directory
 2. Uncheck "Enable local storage of cookies" and "Use subdomain independent cookie" in SMF.
 You can turn it off from Admin -> Configuration -> Server Settings -> Cookies and Sessions
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Visit WP2SMFBridge Settings in your Admin Settings section, enter path to your forum, then Save it.
+4. Edit plugin with edit link.
+Enter path to your forum, then Save it.
 If it is accessible, then at this point, WP2SMFBridge is fully activated.

 == Notes ==